-The LPC1759/58/56/54/52/51 each contain two IC-bus controllers.
+The LPC17xx each contain three IC-bus controllers.

-The IC-bus is bidirectional for inter-IC control using only two wires: a Serial Clock Line (SCL) and a Serial DAta line (SDA).
+The IC-bus is bidirectional for inter-IC control using only two wires: a Serial Clock line (SCL) and a Serial DAta line (SDA).
 Each device is recognized by a unique address and can operate as either a receiver-only device (e.g., an LCD driver) or a transmitter with the capability to both receive and send information (such as memory).
 Transmitters and/or receivers can operate in either master or slave mode, depending on whether the chip has to initiate a data transfer or is only addressed.
 The IC is a multi-master bus and can be controlled by more than one bus master connected to it.

-- IC1 and IC2 use standard I/O pins with bit rates of up to 400 kbit/s (Fast IC-bus). - Easy to configure as master, slave, or master/slave. - Programmable clocks allow versatile rate control. - Bidirectional data transfer between masters and slaves. - Multi-master bus (no central master). - Arbitration between simultaneously transmitting masters without corruption of serial data on the bus. - Serial clock synchronization allows devices with different bit rates to communicate via one serial bus. - Serial clock synchronization can be used as a handshake mechanism to suspend and resume serial transfer. - The IC-bus can be used for test and diagnostic purposes. - Both IC-bus controllers support multiple address recognition and a bus monitor mode.
+- IC0 is a standard IC compliant bus interface with open-drain pins.
+IC0 also supports Fast mode plus with bit rates up to 1 Mbit/s. - IC1 and IC2 use standard I/O pins with bit rates of up to 400 kbit/s (Fast IC-bus). - Easy to configure as master, slave, or master/slave. - Programmable clocks allow versatile rate control. - Bidirectional data transfer between masters and slaves. - Multi-master bus (no central master). - Arbitration between simultaneously transmitting masters without corruption of serial data on the bus. - Serial clock synchronization allows devices with different bit rates to communicate via one serial bus. - Serial clock synchronization can be used as a handshake mechanism to suspend and resume serial transfer. - The IC-bus can be used for test and diagnostic purposes. - All IC-bus controllers support multiple address recognition and a bus monitor mode.

-8.20 IS-bus serial I/O controllers (LPC1759/58/56 only)
+8.20 IS-bus serial I/O controllers